x-twitter-dev/twitter-x-report-tool/README.md

 # STEPS TO FOLLOW
 - generate up to 100 sessions
-- generate proxies, you can use free proxies
+- generate rotational proxies, you can use free proxies

 developer: https://t.me/pysmart